RD500/Vidhik/README.md

 ### USP (Unique Selling Proposition)

-**Vidhik AI is the first privacy-centric legal assistant designed for India's linguistic diversity, transforming complex legal documents—in any major regional language or even scanned images—into simple, actionable insights that anyone can understand and act upon with confidence.**
+**Vidhik AI is the first privacy-centric legal assistant designed for India's linguistic diversity, transforming complex legal documents in any major regional language or even scanned images into simple, actionable insights that anyone can understand and act upon with confidence.**

 ## 3. Project Functionalities & Features